juju/docs/src/en/clouds-k8s.md

 suggestions:

  - Use the [kubernetes-core][kubernetes-core-charm] bundle, which gives a minimal two-machine cluster available in the Charm Store.
+The tutorial [Setting up static Kubernetes storage][tutorial-k8s-static-pv] uses this bundle.
  - Use the [canonical-kubernetes][kubernetes-cdk-charm] bundle.
-This is the Canonical Distribution of Kubernetes (CDK), which is a more sophisticated version of what we used above.
+This is the Canonical Distribution of Kubernetes (CDK), which is a more sophisticated version of 'kubernetes-core'.
  - Use the [conjure-up][upstream-conjure-up] installer.
-See Ubuntu tutorial [Install Kubernetes with conjure-up][ubuntu-tutorial_install-kubernetes-with-conjure-up] for guidance.
-Although the tutorial specifically mentions the CDK bundle you can choose the core bundle from the installer's interface.
+See the following resources for guidance:
+     - The Ubuntu tutorial:
+       [Install Kubernetes with conjure-up][ubuntu-tutorial_install-kubernetes-with-conjure-up]
+     - The upstream getting started guide:
+       [Spell Walkthrough][upstream-conjure-up-guide]
- - Use [MicroK8s][upstream-microk8s] where you get a local, fully compliant Kubernetes deployment with dynamic persistent volume support.
+ - Use [MicroK8s][upstream-microk8s].
+This gives you get a local, fully compliant Kubernetes deployment with dynamic persistent volume support.
 See tutorial [Using Juju with microk8s][tutorial-microk8s].
  - Use a bundle made for the major cloud vendors.
 There are special "integrator" charms that assist with such deployments.
    [Search the Charm Store][charm-store-staging-integrator] for 'integrator'.